Jon Korin – President

 Alex Pline – Vice President

 Alex is one of the founders of Bike AAA.
 The tragic death of Trish Cunningham in 2013 propelled him to organize a memorial ride which lead to his meeting Jon and subsequently becoming involved with the founding of BikeAAA.
-This memorial ride also lead the partnership with the County to host the Lifeline100 rides.
+This memorial ride also lead to the partnership with the County to host the Lifeline100 rides.
 He served on a number of citizen groups such as the 2013 County Bicycle Citizens Advisory Committee, the Annapolis Transportation Board and the County Transportation Commission.

 Alex loves everything related to bikes and riding bikes.
 He can often be found riding his upright bike around Annapolis as cheap and easy transportation and is a long time member of the Annapolis Bicycle Racing Team (ABRT).
 He participates in virtually every discipline of the sport of cycling from road rides, hitting the dirt on the fabulous new local trails and racing cyclocross in the fall.
 In the last few years he has taken to multiday off road bikepacking trips and aspires to some long distance offroad touring in the future.

-He holds a BS and MS in Mechanical Engineering and has worked for NASA for 30+ years, but is also keenly interested in urbanism.
+He holds a BS and MS in Mechanical Engineering and worked for NASA for 35 years, but is also keenly interested in urbanism.
 He currently serves on the Annapolis Planning Commission and along with his wife is an active sailor in the Snipe Class.
 He writes about “Urbanism, Advocacy, Bikes and Boats” at https://teampline.org

-Lois Findlay – Treasurer
+Julie Albright – Treasurer

-Steve Miller – Secretary
+Steve Miller – Director

 Steve has been on the Board of Directors of BikeAAA since 2014.
 His interest in promoting safer bicycling for recreation and transportation comes from having lived in The Netherlands for several years and having appreciated its remarkable bicycle infrastructure.